-(Increased Offer!)
+(Amazing 100K Offer!)
 6 Reasons Why We Love the Chase Sapphire Preferred®

 At Travel Freely, our goal is simple: help you earn free travel in the easiest way possible.
-That’s why the Chase Sapphire Preferred® card continues to be our top recommendation for beginners, and one of the best all-around travel cards, period.
+That’s why the Chase Sapphire Preferred® Card continues to be our top recommendation for beginners, and one of the best all-around travel cards, period.

 Why?
 Because Chase Ultimate Rewards points are both valuable and flexible.